 Step 3 – In the Page Title Bar panel, you can also customize other options such as page title bar styling, background image, and the like.

-Step 4 - The right side of the page title bar can display breadcrumbs or a search box.
-To choose which one, navigate to the Avada > Theme Options > Page Title Bar > Breadcrumbs sub-panel and locate the 'Breadcrumbs Content Display' option.
+Step 4 – The right side of the page title bar can display breadcrumbs or a search bar.
+To choose which one, navigate to the Avada > Theme Options > Page Title Bar > Breadcrumbs / Search Bar sub-panel and locate the ‘Breadcrumbs / Search Bar Content Display’ option.

 Step 5 – These settings will take effect for all page title bars on your site.
 To set different settings per page or post, please see the following section.

 How To Set The Page Title Bar Per Page/Post

 Step 1 – Create a new page or post or edit an existing one.

 Step 2 – Scroll down the page to find the ‘Fusion Page Options’ box and find the ‘Page Title Bar’ tab.

 Step 3 – In this tab, there are numerous options that you can set to customize the page title bar per page or post.
 You can show or hide the page title bar per page/post, enter custom Heading text or Subheading text, set page title, and page title subheading font color, choose custom background image or color, set parallax effect, change the overall height of the bar, and other styling options.
 All of those options will take effect for the individual page or post you set them on.